bc-rmalyavc/themes-lib-core/README.md

 ```

+## Images

+The core templates rely on a few image size strings to be defined in your `settings._images` object:

+**account-product-thumbnail:** All product images: product grids, orders/returns lists, and downloadable products.

+**account-logo:** The version of your theme's logo used both on the maintenance/hibernation pages as well is in the header of the printable invoice.

+**product-picklist-thumb:** The product thumbnail pulled in by the Picklist product option type.

+### Default image

+You also must have a `settings.default_image` defined, which is a path to your theme's fallback image, i.e. `"/assets/img/no-image.svg"`.

+#### TODO
+`default_image` should be kebab-case, as we seem to moving in the direction of that being the convention.

 ## Styles

 Import the core styles into your theme with `@import "core/account";`.
 Have a look at the root `core/_account.scss` for a reference of what variables are at your disposal.